Dmitry Zhloba

-He was born in Kyiv, Ukraine, then part of Imperial Russia.
-During the Russian Revolution of 1905, he was a member of an armed workers' detachment in Mykolaiv.
+He was born in Kiev, in Imperial Russia.
+During the Russian Revolution of 1905, he was a member of an armed workers' detachment in Nikolaev.
 In May 1916, he was arrested for participation in an anti-government strike and sent to the World War I front.
 At the time of the Bolshevik October Revolution in 1917, he was a member of the Moscow Soviet and commanded a Red Guard detachment against the Kremlin-based Junkers.

-At the end of 1917, he was sent as a war commissar to the Donbas, where he organized a miners’ Red Guard unit that fought at Kiev and Rostov.
+At the end of 1917, he was sent as a war commissar to the Donbass, where he organized a miners’ Red Guard unit that fought at Kiev and Rostov.
 He was assigned to the Caucasus Front of the Russian Civil War in May 1918.

 During the Battle of Tsaritsyn, Zhloba's Steel Division attacked the rear of Pyotr Krasnov's Don Army, forcing it to retreat.

 In 1919-20, he commanded a cavalry brigade and then the 1st Cavalry Corps operating against Denikin’s and Wrangel’s armies.

 In February 1921, he led the 18th Cavalry Division which reinforced the 11th Soviet Red Army in the war against Georgia.
 During the March Batumi Operation in Georgia, he crossed a virtually impassable Goderdzi Pass in the Lesser Caucasus, to occupy Batumi for the Soviet government.
 For his successful campaigns, Zhloba was awarded two Orders of the Red Banner.

 From 1922 he served in the North Caucasus until he was sacked and executed during Stalin's Great Purges in 1938.